 Margot Errante (b.
 1976) is an Italian-born researcher and photographer.
 She lived in China for twenty years, from 1997 to the end of 2017.
-She's now based in lake Como and spends her time between Milan and Lugano, where she works on commission and on personal projects.
-She is a member of the Society for Visual Anthropology at the AAA, and is currently attending an online course of Neurobiology at the University of Chicago.
+She's now based in Italy and spends her time between Hong Kong, Milan and Lugano, where she works on commission and on personal projects.
+She is a member of the Society for Visual Anthropology at the AAA, and is currently attending a course of Neurobiology curated by the University of Chicago.

 Errante has always been melding her intellectual pursuit of science and art, and found in portrait photography a way to express the duality of her personality — like a dreamer, craving for pragmatic answers.
-Obsessed by human behaviour, twists and turns, she applies her anthropological findings to her subjects, turning each of her photographic sessions into a personal journey of research and growth.
+Fascinated by human behaviour, twists and turns, she turns each of her photographic sessions into a personal journey of research and growth.

 In 2009 someone broke into her Beijing flat and stole most of her photographic archive.
 A few months later she relocated to Hong Kong, where she opened her photographic studio and worked as a portraitist until November 2017.